 - On Instant Pot sauté setting, water sauté your onions about 10 minutes.

 - Add diced carrots and garlic cloves, water sauté about 2-3 minutes more.

-- Add water and tomato chuncks.
+- Add water and tomato chunks.

-- Close lid on Instant Pot and set to manual for 20 minutes.
+- Close lid on Instant Pot and set to Manual for 20 minutes.

 - Using immersion blender, blend until smooth.

-- *I used a mixture of fresh garden heirlooms and roma tomatoes.
+- I used a mixture of fresh garden heirlooms and Roma tomatoes.
 If you use store bought, add 1 tsp more of sugar.